 1) Cook Like A Pro

 Wouldn’t it be great to cook like a pro?
-From making the perfect poached egg for breakfast, create your own signature dish, perfecting a famous family recipe for your next family reunion to learning more about ingredients, and the technical part of cooking.
+From making the perfect poached egg for breakfast, creating your own signature dish, perfecting a famous family recipe for your next family reunion to learning more about ingredients, and the technical part of cooking.
 It’s fun to get better at cooking after 50 whether you are already experienced or a beginner.
-It not only benefits you but also your entire family when you know how to cook like a professional chef.
+It benefits not only you but also your entire family when you know how to cook like a professional chef.

 So before you wonder how, I know the perfect platform where you can learn from the best chefs in the world: Masterclass.

 It’s a video streaming platform with over 18 cooking masterclasses from renowned chefs like Gordon Ramsay, Thomas Keller, Alice Waters, Gabriela Camara, Massimo Bottura, and so many more.
 These masterclasses are for everyone and any skill level, from learning how to cook Italian, Mexican, Japanese, and French Pastry to the cooking fundamentals.
 There is a cooking class that will fit anyone.
 And with a subscription, you do not only have access to all the cooking classes on the platform but also over 100 different other classes from the world’s best experts.
 Now learning new things after 50 suddenly gets very easy.

 Perhaps you’re not dreaming of being stranded on a deserted island or want to get lost in the wild, knowing that you can survive is perhaps a soothing feeling, right?
 Or maybe you do have plans to get out into nature more now that you turned 50 perhaps you need to learn about surviving in the wilderness.

 Knowing how to build a fire, a shelter, gathering food, and where to find water is fun but also life-changing skills at some moment in time.
 Learning how to survive in the wild takes you back to your roots because not long ago we all needed these skills.